PeerTube: Origins and history

 PeerTube was created by a web developer known as Chocobozzz as a peer-to-peer alternative to YouTube, initially utilizing the WebTorrent protocol to share videos.
 He was contacted in 2017 by Framasoft, which had a campaign called Contributopia, the goal of which is to create alternatives to centralized platforms.
 In order to support him and his work, notably on improving the design and usability, Framasoft hired the developer.

-In 2018, Framasoft launched a crowdfunding on KissKissBankBank which raised €53,100 — more than double the initial goal of €20,000.
+In 2018, Framasoft launched a crowdfunding on KissKissBankBank which raised €53,100 – more than double the initial goal of €20,000.

 The first beta of PeerTube was released in March 2018 and the first stable version in October 2018.
 In June 2018, only a few months after the first beta, 113 instances were publicly available on the web that together hosted more than videos.

 In June 2018, as a result of its videos disappearing amid changes regarding the monetization of YouTube channels, the Blender Foundation began experimenting with hosting a PeerTube instance to distribute copies of the foundation's videos.

 In May 2020, Framasoft published a roadmap of the software for the later half of the year and created a fundraising campaign requiring €60,000 for aiding the development.
 Five months later (in October 2020), PeerTube announced that they reached their fundraising goal of €60,000 after a €10,000 donation from Debian.
-Throughout the later half of 2020, PeerTube has added features such as global search, improved playlists, and more moderation tools.
+Throughout the later half of 2020, PeerTube added features such as global search, improved playlists, and more moderation tools.

-End 2020, the meta-search engine Sepia Search was launched by Framasoft, allowing a global search on all PeerTube instances at once.
-As of 2021, Sepia Search covered close to 800 individual instances.
+At the end of 2020, a meta-search engine called Sepia Search was launched by Framasoft, allowing a global search on all PeerTube instances at once.
+As of 2021, Sepia Search covered close to 800 instances.
+Sepia Search defines an open interface between PeerTube instances and search indexes, which other search engines can implement.

-In January 2021, Framasoft announced the release of PeerTube v3.0 with the help of the successful fundraising campaign.

-The release highlighted peer-to-peer live streaming as the major feature of the release.
+In January 2021, Framasoft announced the release of PeerTube v3.0 with the help of a fundraising campaign.
+The release had peer-to-peer live streaming as its major feature.

-On April, the 28th of 2022, the European Data Protection Supervisor (EDPS) launched a pilot ActivityPub video platform EU Video of the EU institutions, bodies and agencies (EUIs), based on PeerTube.
-The pilot project was officially closed on 18 May 2024, without an official continuation.
+In April 2022, the European Data Protection Supervisor (EDPS) launched a pilot ActivityPub video platform called EU Video for the EU institutions, bodies and agencies, based on PeerTube.
+The pilot project ended in May 2024, without an official continuation.

-Official Android and iOS mobile apps were released that provide ability to play content from PeerTube instances.
+Official Android and iOS mobile apps were released that provide the ability to play content from PeerTube instances.
 The Android app, available via F-Droid and Google Play, allows for access from all or a limited number of instances, respectively.
 The iOS app, available via the Apple App Store, provides content from a narrow list of selected instances.